Mary Timony: Biography

-Her most recent solo album, The Shapes We Make, was released on the Kill Rock Stars label on May 8, 2007.
+She released a fourth solo album, The Shapes We Make, on the Kill Rock Stars label on May 8, 2007.
 A music video for "Sharp Shooter" was produced by the art collective Paper Rad.

 In early 2009, Mary Timony formed a new band, Pow Wow, with Jonah R. Takagi and Winston H. Yu.
 As of June 2009 the group added T. J. Lipple and changed its name to Soft Power.

 In September 2010, Mary Timony and members of Sleater-Kinney, The Minders, and Quasi announced that they were working on a new album under the moniker Wild Flag.
 It was released on Merge Records on September 13, 2011.

 After Wild Flag's breakup, Timony formed Ex Hex with Fire Tapes bassist Betsy Wright, and The Aquarium drummer Laura Harris.
 Their debut album Rips was released on Merge Records in October 2014.
 Her former bandmate Jonah Takagi produced both Rips and the group's sophomore effort, It's Real (released in March 2019 on Merge Records).

-Since 2018, she has been a member of Hammered Hulls.
+Since 2018, she has been a member of the Washington, D.C.-based band Hammered Hulls, playing bass.

+Her latest solo album, Untame the Tiger, was released by Merge in February 2024.

 Her brother, Patrick Timony, is the keyboard player for the band The Picture is Dead.

 There is a reference to Mary Timony in the lyrics to the song "Your Bruise" by the American indie rock band Death Cab for Cutie, from their 1998 debut album Something About Airplanes.

 Side projects

 In addition to her work with Autoclave, Helium, and the Mary Timony Band, Timony has occasionally collaborated or recorded with other groups.
 In 1999, Timony recorded a four-song vinyl EP with Carrie Brownstein of the band Sleater-Kinney, in a duo called The Spells.
 In 2000, she recorded a six-song CD with Anna Johansson and Erin Maclean, entitled Green 4.

 In 1995, Timony recorded the song "All Dressed Up In Dreams" with Stephin Merritt, on The 6ths album Wasps' Nests.
 She also recorded vocals for a one-off alt-country project called Lincoln '65.
 This project's sole output was a 7" single released by Slow River Records in 1996, labeled simply Lincoln '65, and contained two tracks, "Dreams" and "Jellyfish".

-Timony collaborated with Team Sleep on Tomb of Liegia and King Diamond on their 2005 self-titled album.
+Timony collaborated with Team Sleep on "Tomb of Liegia" and "King Diamond" on their 2005 self-titled album, and "Let's Go" from the Deluxe Edition release of the album in 2024.
 In 2007 she recorded an album with Garland of Hours, a group that features cellist Amy Domingues.

-Films

-Timony had a role in the 1997 independent film All Over Me as lead singer/guitarist of the fictional girl rock band Coochie Pop, along with another real-life singer/guitarist, Leisha Hailey.
-They performed the Helium song "Hole in the Ground" in the movie.

-She also appeared in a short film by the name Dream Machine in 2000, directed by Brett Vapnek.